n455im07/CY-Bunker/README.md

      ```sh
      ./c-wire.sh input/c-wire_v00.dat hvb comp 1
      ```
-   - Output files will be located in tmp/ folder
+   - Output files will be located in tmp folder

 2. **⚙️ Options**
    - `<CSV File>`: Path to the CSV file. (an example input file is located in input folder)